galderz/datagrid-patterns/README.md

 # Analytics Demo

+The aim of the analytics demo is to show how to use Infinispan extensions to Java Streams to run distributed computations.
+One of the new features introduced in Infinispan 8 was distributed streams, which enhances Java Stream capabilities to run on a distributed cache.
+The key aspect of these enhancements is that instead of moving around data to do any processing, Infinispan moves the functions or lambdas around the cluster so that they are executed against local data.

+This is a very powerful feature since it enables Java developers to use familiar Java Streams API to do distributed computing.
+This demo shows how Infinispan distributed streams can be used against remotely against cluster of Infinispan servers.

+The final objective of the demo is to use historic data of train station board information to answer this question:

+> What is the time of the day when there is the biggest ratio of delayed trains?

+To help answer this question, a remote cache is defined to contain historic information of all train stops keyed by train id:

+    RemoteCache<String, Stop>

+*Note: A train goes through multiple stations and hence it has multiple stops.
+For simplicity, only the last stop in terms of time is kept*

+This demo uses protocol buffers to describe the types involved in the demo so that they can be unmarshalled remotely in the server.
+This is necessary so that the remote server task can work with user types as opposed to binary data.
+This means that when the demo starts, there are a few set up invocations:

+* ...

+it will store the historic data which in this case it's 3 week's worth of data.
+Once the data is loaded

+## Running Demo

+Starts the serves by executing:

+    $ ./run-servers.sh

+It starts three Infinispan Server instances forming a domain.
+Details about the configuration can be found in the reference section.

+Next, deploy the server tasks in the Infinispan servers.
+The first task deployed registers the protobuf marshallers that convert from binary to user types.
+The second tasks is the task that will calculate the ratio of delayed trains across the day.

+    $ cd analytics
+    $ mvn clean install package -am -pl analytics-server
+    $ mvn wildfly:deploy -pl analytics-server

+Then, run the data injector and calculate the ratio of delayed trains across the day by executing `delays.java.stream.AnalyticsApp` class.

+Once the data injector and the delayed trains ratio has been calculated, start the Jupyter notebook:

+    $ cd analytics/analytics-jupyter
+    $ ~/anaconda/bin/jupyter notebook

+Open `delayed-trains-ratio.ipynb` notebook and verify that each cell calculates without an error.
+The result should show that 2am is the time of the day when there is the biggest ratio of delayed trains.

 ## Testsuite

 `testsuite` folder contains several test projects that were developed to gain confidence in the analytics demo: